shackett/shackett/README.md

+Currently I am developing I developing [Napistu](https://github.com/napistu/napistu) - a Python framework for creating geneome-scale graphs of molecular biology and biochemistry and integrating them with high-dimensional data.

 - During my time at Calico, I developed:
     - [Open-CPR](https://github.com/calico/opencpr) - A framework for aggregating different sources of molecular mechanisms into genome-scale graphs of cellular physiology.
     - [OpenCLaM](https://github.com/calico/open_clam) - A robust ecosystem for working with mass spectrometry data, codeveloped with Phil Seitzer, which combines a configurable Dockerized pipeline and R packages supporting the pipeline and downstream analysis.